 Easy Cottage Cheese Bread recipe with 5 simple ingredients, no yeast, no eggs, and no fancy flours.
-Moist and fluffy homemade bread that’s higher in protein!
+Moist and fluffy homemade bread with 11 grams of protein!

 We also love to make cottage cheese flatbread, cottage cheese banana bread and cottage cheese zucchini bread to incorporate more protein into our diet.